 The Hudson River Valley boasts a wide selection of nationally-significant historic sites.
 Within a 15-minute drive of Boscobel are Constitution Island, Fort Montgomery and the West Point Military Museum.
 Within an hour’s drive are sites such as Kykuit, Sunnyside, Van Cortland Manor, Eleanor Roosevelt National Historic Site/Val-Kill, FDR Museum and Library, Samuel F.B.
 Morse House/Locust Grove, Vanderbilt Mansion, Wilderstein, Olana State Historic Site, Staatsburgh State Historic Site/Mills Mansion, Lyndhurst, and Chapel of Our Lady Restoration.

 Gardens, Farms, Environmental Centers and Outdoor Exploration

 Known for its magnificent natural beauty, outdoor enthusiasts will enjoy Stonecrop Gardens, Hudson River Valley Greenway, Jones Farms and the Hudson River Valley National Heritage Area.
 Places with excellent children’s programming include the Constitution Marsh Audubon Center and Sanctuary, the Hudson Highlands Nature Museum, and the Hudson River Sloop Clearwater.
-Every Saturday from May to November, Boscobel hosts the Cold Spring Farmers Market in the lower parking lot.
+Every Saturday from May through October, Boscobel hosts the Cold Spring Farmers Market in the lower parking lot.

 Where to Stay